hng/pinboard-list-export/README.md

 Pinboard List Export
 ====================

-Exports a list of links, filtered by at least one tag, from a pinboard account.
-Currently supports HTML, Markdown, textile, and mediawiki-markup as output formats.
+Exports a list of links, filtered by at least one tag, from a [Pinboard](https://pinboard.in) account.
+Currently supports HTML, Markdown, Textile, MediaWiki-markup, and pure text as output formats.

 Homepage: http://github.com/hng/pinboard-list-export